-- 1. By setting minimum sizes for new sites in all land units and settlement areas at a level appropriate with the need to maintain elements, patterns and features that contribute to the visual amenity, natural landscape character and amenity value of each land unit or settlement area. - 2.
-By concentrating subdivision and development in either settlement areas or where built form has already modified the natural character and the effect of further development can be mitigated. - 3.
-By avoiding subdivision and development in the coastal environment where it would result in sprawling or sporadic development. - 4.
-By limiting subdivision and associated development in areas with outstanding landscape value within the coastal environment so that natural character and landscape values are not adversely affected. - 5.
+- By setting minimum sizes for new sites in all land units and settlement areas at a level appropriate with the need to maintain elements, patterns and features that contribute to the visual amenity, natural landscape character and amenity value of each land unit or settlement area. - By concentrating subdivision and development in either settlement areas or where built form has already modified the natural character and the effect of further development can be mitigated. - By avoiding subdivision and development in the coastal environment where it would result in sprawling or sporadic development. - By limiting subdivision and associated development in areas with outstanding landscape value within the coastal environment so that natural character and landscape values are not adversely affected. - 5.
 By limiting subdivision so that the natural features and character of the landscape are not adversely affected through inappropriate land use activities.
 This includes but is not limited to ridgelines, headlands, dunes and wetlands.

-12.3.2 Objective - protection of significant environmental features
+12.3.2 Objective - protection of significant environmental features at contribute to the

-To provide for subdivision which leads to the protection of areas of high environmental and heritage value.
+To provide for subdivision which leads to the protection of areas of high environmental and <a href="https://nictoric.neritage.ne

-- 1. By establishing subdivision rules that provide for the creation of sites which protect, and enhance the natural environment including indigenous vegetation, wetlands, heritage features and other landscape features. - 2.
-By ensuring that the elements, patterns and features that contribute to the significant environmental features are preserved. - 3.
-By ensuring that the creation of sites which protect and enhance the natural environment do not adversely affect the landscape character and amenity value of a site and the wider visual catchment.
+By establishing subdivision rules that provide for the creation of sites which protect, and enhance historic heritage and the natural environment including indigenous vegetation, wetlands, headlands, heritage features and other landscape features.

+- 2. By ensuring that the elements, patterns and features that contribute to the significant environmental features are preserved. - By ensuring that the creation of sites which protect and enhance historic heritage and the natural environment do not adversely affect the landscape character and amenity value of a site and the wider visual catchment.